orlandev/auto-webp-converter/README.md

 # auto-webp-converter
 Automatic Webp converter.
-Convert all your png or jpg to webp format... creted for Inmersoft projects.
+Convert all your png or jpg to webp format... created for Inmersoft projects.

 You need read the official information